Welcome to Davis-Monthan AFB

 Featured Home for Sale by Agent $ 419,000

 About DoD Housing Network

-Feel free to browse the homes for rent and homes for sale by owner (FSBO), as well as the local businesses that work with Davis-Monthan AFB inbound soldiers and their families.
+Feel free to browse the homes for rent and homes for sale, as well as the local businesses that work with Davis-Monthan AFB inbound soldiers and their families.
 Our goal at DoD Housing Network is to help you better understand Davis-Monthan AFB and the surrounding communities, neighborhoods and activities.
-If you need temporary lodging upon your arrival to Davis-Monthan AFB please visit our lodging section with available hotels close to base.
+If you need temporary lodging upon your arrival to Davis-Monthan AFB please visit our lodging section with available hotels close to post.
 Please note DoD Housing Network is not a government sponsored website.